Reeshul/CV/README.md

 - **Pair programming**<br />
 I utilised my communication skills to frequently pair with multiple peers in my cohort.
 - **XP Values**<br />
-After group project sprints or pair programming I gave/received feedback and sought to keep features as simple as possible.
+After group project sprints or pair programming I gave and received feedback and sought to keep features as simple as possible.

 #### University of Warwick (Sep '12 - Jun '15)